 I stood.
 I stood staring after her, and then, without thinking, followed.

-She was standing looking east now, out towards the river and the city beyond.
+She was standing looking east now, out towards the river and the rest of the city beyond.
 I didn’t say anything.
 I didn’t want to start the argument again.
 I could feel the pull of the earth beneath me, its gravitational need to pull me down, so I looked up and out at the horizon to steady my nerves.
 And I waited until finally she broke the silence.

 Sometimes, she said quietly, I feel a bit like Poland.